18F/tsp-uswds/projectbrief.md

 |Delivery of final deliverables, including a roadmap for future work and other artifacts produced, possibly including mock-ups, prototypes, information architecture, research artifacts, design artifacts|Week of 2/26/2018|
 |Final presentation in person|Week of 2/26/2018|

-## Project team and roles

-**Andrew Suprenant (Project Manager, 18F)** — Articulate vision for engagement in collaboration with the product owner.
-Regularly select work of highest value to be prioritized in sprints.
-Cultivate alignment of product owner, development team, and key stakeholders.
-Identify and work to resolve obstacles.
-Highlight and work to mitigate risk.
-Ensure progress moves forward and that the 18F team delivers.

-**Anna Heller Sebok (Content designer/strategist, 18F)** — Evaluate existing content artifacts and tools.
-Collaborate with FRTIB content specialist on implementation of content strategy techniques and refinement of TSP.gov content.
-Assist with research recruitment, data collection, and analysis.

-**Brian Hurst (Front end developer, 18F)** — Lead prototyping and development in collaboration with development team.
-Guide team through implementation of U.S. Web Design Standards.

-**Donald Ferracci (Product Owner, FRTIB)** — Serve as single point of contact for FRTIB for purposes of decisions needed to move the engagement forward.
-Collaborate with the development team to create prototypes and implement the U.S. Web Design Standards on FRTIB’s platform.
-Keep team and stakeholders informed, soliciting their feedback.
-Highlight and work to mitigate risks.
-Communicate feedback and help prioritize the team’s effort.
-Assist with research recruitment, data collection, and analysis.

-**Jamelle Thomas (Content specialist, FRTIB)** — Collaborate with 18F content designer on implementation of content strategy techniques and refinement of TSP.gov content.
-Assist with research recruitment, data collection, and analysis.

-**Kathryn Connolly (Account Manager, 18F)** — Provide support to project team and serve as liaison between FRTIB and 18F.

-**Lapedra Tolson (Multimedia specialist, FRTIB)** — Lead visual design, assisting in the implementation of the U.S. Web Design Standards.
-Assist with research recruitment, data collection, and analysis.

-**Tanner Nohe (Project Manager, FRTIB)** — Meet regularly with 18F project team to ensure roadblocks are removed and progress is forward moving.
-Foster relationships with 18F and other stakeholders at FRTIB that are critical to the ongoing success of our work.

-**Victor Zapanta (Experience designer/researcher, 18F)** — Lead research, user interviews, usability testing, user recruitment, hypothesis generation, prototype design, and research analysis.